stevejaker/life360-python/README.md

     # This method maps the name to it's id, returning the same data as get_circle_by_id.
     # Soundex is also used to simplify selection by name.
     circle = api.get_circle_by_name(name)
+    # Do whatever you want with the data :)

+    # BETA: You can also constantly scan your circle repeatedly.
+    #     This method is still in beta and is constantly being updated.
+    api.scan_circle(id=id)

 ```

 ## Contact Information